Entente Cordiale: Aftermath

 It is unclear what exactly the Entente meant to the British Foreign Office.
 For example, in early 1911, following French press reports contrasting the virility of the Triple Alliance with the moribund state of the Entente, Eyre Crowe minuted: "The fundamental fact of course is that the Entente is not an alliance.
 For purposes of ultimate emergencies it may be found to have no substance at all.
 For the Entente is nothing more than a frame of mind, a view of general policy which is shared by the governments of two countries, but which may be, or become, so vague as to lose all content."

-The Triple Alliance collapsed when Italy remained neutral at the outbreak of World War I, while the Entente endured.
+Such commentary however proved spurious, for the Triple Alliance collapsed as a result of Italy remaining neutral at the outbreak of World War I, while the Entente endured.

 Commemoration

 The 100th anniversary of the Entente Cordiale in 2004 was marked by a number of official and unofficial events, including a state visit to France in April by Queen Elizabeth II, and a return visit by President Jacques Chirac in November.
 British troops (the band of the Royal Marines, the Household Cavalry Mounted Regiment, the Grenadier Guards and the King's Troop, Royal Horse Artillery) also led the Bastille Day parade in Paris for the first time, with the Red Arrows flying overhead.

-At both London Waterloo International and Paris Gare du Nord, the flags of Great Britain and of France were depicted, connected with the words 'Entente cordiale' superimposed on posters.
+At both London Waterloo International and Paris Gare du Nord, the flags of United Kingdom and of France were depicted, connected with the words 'Entente cordiale' superimposed on posters.
 Some French political leaders had complained about the name "Waterloo" for the destination of trains from Paris, because the London terminus is named after the 1815 battle in which a British-led alliance defeated Napoleon's army, and in 1998 French politician Florent Longuepée wrote to British Prime Minister Tony Blair demanding, without success, that the name be changed.
 However, in November 2007 St Pancras International became the new London terminus for the Eurostar service.

+In April 2024, to commemorate the 120th anniversary of the Entente Cordiale, France's Gendarmerie's Garde Républicaine took part in the Changing of the Guard at Buckingham Palace.

 Entente Cordiale Scholarships

 The name "Entente Cordiale" is used for the Entente Cordiale Scholarships scheme, a selective Franco-British scholarship scheme which was announced on 30 October 1995 by British Prime Minister John Major and French President Jacques Chirac at an Anglo-French summit in London.
 It provides funding for British and French students to study for one academic year on the other side of the Channel.
 The scheme is administered by the French embassy in London for British students, and by the British Council in France and the British embassy in Paris for French students.
 Funding is provided by the private sector and foundations.
 The scheme aims to foster mutual understanding and to promote exchanges between the British and French leaders of tomorrow.
 The programme was initiated by Sir Christopher Mallaby, British ambassador to France between 1993 and 1996.